runtimeverification/proof-generation/README.md

 You would also need to build and install a custom version of K at [here](https://github.com/rod-lin/k/tree/matching-logic-proof-checker), which uses a modified haskell backend to print extra proof hints for rewriting.

-You could also try to use the official K at version `v5.0.0-bbc70cb` but you would need to add an extra flag `--no-backend-hints` for the `scripts.run_test` script below.
+You could also try to use the current version of K but you would need to add an extra flag `--no-backend-hints` for the `scripts.run_test` script below.